Preparing to back up workloads to Azure with DPM

 - Sign in to the Azure portal.

 - Open the Recovery Services vault that you want to register DPM machine.

-Settings blade opens up by default.
-If it is closed, click on Settings on vault dashboard to open the settings blade.
-In Settings blade, click on Properties.
+Settings menu opens up by default.
+If it is closed, click on Settings on vault dashboard to open the settings menu.
+In Settings menu, click on Properties.

 On the Properties page, click Download under Backup Credentials.
 The portal generates the vault credential file, which is made available for download.